dghost/GLVideoFilter/ReadMe.txt

 -The selected filter is run on the latest texture created and rendered into another texture.
 -The last texture rendered to is rendered to the screen.

 Due to the number of render passes executed, the intermediate textures are all the same size as the source video stream.
 On an iPad this is 1280x720, but on an iPhone this is 640x480.
+This can be changed easily in code but will affect performance.

 ---Usage---
 A one-finger tap toggles between filters.